keras-team/keras-io/guides/md/gemma4_multimodal_and_agentic_workflows.md

     *   A white remote control (possibly for a TV or device) is lying on the pink fabric near the left cat.
     *   A small, light-colored electronic device or remote is also visible near the right cat.

-**Overall Impression:** The image has a warm, cozy, and domestic feel, highlighting the relaxed state of the two cats in a bright environment.<turn|>
+**Overall Impression:** The image has a warm, cozy, and domestic feel, highlighting the relaxed state of the two cats in a bright environment.

+---
 ## 3. Object detection-style localization

 Gemma 4 can localize objects by returning structured JSON alongside natural-